The liver is located on the right side in the abdomen, performs many vital functions like

 Dark colored urine clay-colored bowel movements

-Ascites i.e collection of fluid in abdomen
+Ascites i.e collection of fluid in the abdomen

 Mental confusion, forgetfulness

 Liver failure is the reason for a liver transplant, however, it could be acute onset i.e acute or chronic liver failure